 - Dark grey or navy blue wool material

-- Four panel construction
+- Four or five panel construction

 - The crown is almost completely secured to the brim

 - Leather strap adjuster at the back (this is a very rare feature!)

 I looked for good alternatives from all the big hat makers: Goorin Bros., Borsalino, Brixton, Bailey, etc. Unfortunately, most of them seem to be focused on Ivy or Newsboy styles.
 And the Driver’s caps they did have weren’t the right colors or materials.
 But, as always, I’ll keep looking and update this post with new finds.

 Best Options for Daniel Craig Style Flat Caps

 Stetson Belfast in Anthracite: $75.99/£59.00 to £69.00

 With the Belfast, we get the crown shape we’re looking for.
 But more of an exposed brim.
 Stetson’s used a 71% virgin wool/25% cotton/4% cashmere blend material for the cap.
 The Stetson I bought (the wool/cashmere STW212, now sold out) really is a beautiful cap, so I feel good about recommending their products.
 While the Anthracite is a great match for the charcoal Daniel Craig cap, I think the blue color is a little too light to work.
 Which is why I’m suggesting a second “Best Option”.

 Christys’ Ellis Tailored Satin Wool Drive Cap in Navy: on sale for $52.90/£42.24